adamzvolanek/DevRackDocs/cloud.md

 ### MariaDB

-**Note**: The manual configuration may be unecessary with the updated configuration of `cloud-dev.yaml` in the cloud directory.
+**Note**: The manual configuration may be unnecessary with the updated configuration of `cloud-dev.yaml` in the cloud directory.

 Login to phpMyAdmin and select the 'Databases' tab.
 Enter the database name with using the  `utf8mb4_general_ci` character set.